hackerb9/vt340test/colormap/colormap.md

 |                   " (on) | 8          | 7          | "               |
 | Reverse Bold Blink (off) | 0          | 15         | `␛[1;5;7m`      |
 |                   " (on) | 7          | 8          | "               |

-Note that the _Underline_ character attribute (`␛[5m`) is not mentioned in this table because the VT340 renders it as an actual underline, not through color.

 ## Inverse colors